kubernetes-el/kubernetes-el/Readme.md

 This project is in early stages, but the following are implemented:

-- Live-updating list of pods
+- Live-updating lists of pods and configmaps
-- Showing logs for the pods
+- Showing logs for pods
 - Exec'ing into a pod's docker container
+- Getting configmaps
 - Describing pods
-- Deleting pods
+- Deleting pods and configmaps
-- Switching contexts.
+- Switching contexts and namespaces.

 ## Usage

-Run `M-x kubernetes-display-pods` to get started.
+Run `M-x kubernetes-display-pods` or `M-x kubernetes-display-configmaps` to get started.

 ## Installation